portermichael/mikeporter.tech-blog/_posts/2017-09-02-why-use-jekyll.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;If you do have skill in Node.js, GO or another language you should definitely use the static site generator in that language.
 With a quick google search you can find a framework that supports your language of choice.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I chose Jekyll because I wanted to try out a static site generator and am familiar with Ruby.
-I considered something more robust, but valued speed and price most.
+I considered something with more bells and whistles, but valued speed and price most.

 ##### Footnotes:

-1. Every time a static site is updated, it's taken down for a few minutes.
-For me, that doesn't matter, but a large blogger should schedule these during off hours or use a different tool.
+1. Every time a static site is updated, it's taken down for a few moments.
+It used to be minutes, but now it looks like seconds, if even that long.
+For me, this downtime doesn't matter.

 2. Paradigms of programming includes concepts like DRY - Don't repeat yourself.
 If you are repeating yourself over several sections, and you decide to make a change, you now have to make this change over several sections.
 This is both error prone (typos) and time consuming.